rapid7/insightconnect-plugins/plugins/thehive/help.md

 # Description

-TheHive is a scalable, open source security incident response solution designed for SOCs & CERTs to collaborate, elaborate, analyze and get their job done.
+TheHive is a scalable, open source security incident response solution designed for SOCs & CERTs to collaborate, elaborate, analyze and get their job done
-Handle your case management needs with TheHive plugin for Rapid7 InsightConnect.

 # Key Features

 * Retrieve a list of cases or a specific case by ID